 - Bad reviews make you look like a real, genuine business.
 That’s especially true if you have tons of glowingly positive reviews, giving people the uneasy feeling that they're fake or hired imposters.
 This doesn’t mean you should avoid asking happy clients for reviews.
-Strive to tip the scales in your favor so that recent and numerous good reviews and press outweigh the bad.
+Strive to tip the scales in your favor so that recent and numerous good reviews and presses outweigh the bad.

 - Negative comments can be a learning opportunity.
 Especially if there's a common thread, you may benefit from changing something about your business or tweaking your website to fix what clients or prospects are complaining about.
 You’ve just stumbled upon a free focus group of sorts.

 At one time or another, you will receive a negative comment about your business.
 These comments may be fair, while others allow the individual to let off some steam.
 Take the time to respond to them quickly and openly; you can turn these negative comments into positives.
 Even if you receive a negative review, they will still have the last word.Image via Shutterstock.com